datamapper/datamapper.github.com/docs/validations.markdown

 {% endhighlight %}

-The autovalidation that requires the title to be present will always run, but the validates_present on the commit hash will only run if the status is `:complete`.
+The autovalidation that requires the title to be present will always run, but the `validates_presence_of` on the commit hash will only run if the status is `:complete`.
 Another example might be a change summary that is only required if the resource is already there--'initial commit' is hardly an enlightening message.